KemisoInstances/KemisoInstances/README.md

 5.  **Foundational Security:** All backend services are isolated within an **Amazon VPC**. **IAM Roles** strictly govern inter-service communication permissions, and **Security Groups** act as instance-level firewalls.
 6.  **Visibility:** **CloudWatch** centrally collects all logs and metrics, providing continuous, real-time monitoring of the entire platform's health and performance.
 ---
-## 📚 Key Labs & Hands-On Experiences

-I have completed numerous hands-on labs (**scoring 1/1 on all graded assignments**) that simulate real-world scenarios.
-These labs were crucial in building practical expertise across various domains:

-* **AWS Infrastructure & Management (JAWS/CF):** Configuring an Amazon VPC, Creating Amazon EC2 Instances, Scale and Load Balance your Architecture / Using Auto Scaling, and Automating Deployments with AWS CloudFormation.

-* **Linux & Scripting Fundamentals (LX/PF):** Developed strong command-line proficiency through labs like Linux Command Line and Bash Shell Scripts.
-* **Networking & Security (NF/SF):** Applied best practices in Network-Hardening, Systems-Hardening, and Introduction to **Identity and Access Management (IAM).**
-* **Databases (DF):** Deployed and managed relational databases in labs such as Build Your Database Server.
----

 ## 🤝 Let's Connect & Collaborate

 I am a team player with a problem-solving mindset and I am actively seeking opportunities to contribute my skills to an innovative team.